 Article I. Membership

 Section 1.1 Classes of Membership.
-Membership classes of the South Carolina Bar are defined by Rule 410 (h), SCACR: Regular, Inactive, Judicial, Judicial Staff, Military, Administrative Law Judge, Retired Members, Limited Member - Rule 405, Limited Member - Rule 414, Limited Member - Rule 415 and Limited Member - Rule 427.
+Membership classes of the South Carolina Bar are defined by Rule 410 (h), SCACR: Regular, Inactive, Judicial, Judicial Staff, Military, Administrative Law Judge or Workers' Compensation Commission, Retired, Limited Member - Rule 405, Limited Member - Rule 414, Limited Member - Rule 415, Limited Member - Rule 427 and Military Spouse Attorney - Rule 430.
 Membership status is determined as of January 1 each year.
 A member may change class as set forth in Rule 410, SCACR.

 Section 1.2 Fees.